MrSonOfaBit/devops-master-class/kubernetes/kubernetes_notes.md

 ### ReplicaSet
 The ReplicaSet is managed automatically by the deployment.
 It maintain a stable amount of replica pods.
 If one pod gets deleted or is removed, a new pod will be created immediately.

+## Kubernetes Commands

+### General Commands

+`microk8s status` - get basic status overview over K8s and addons list

+`microk8s dashboard-proxy` - launch local K8s dashboard

+`microk8s add-node` - output  instruction command to execute on your desired instance to add it to the cluster

+`microk8s join <IP>:<hashValue> --worker` - command executed on a instance to add it to the cluster as a worker node

+### Deployment Commands

+`microk8s kubectl create deployment <deploymentName> --image=<imageName>` - create a deployment with a default replicaset of one and a pod with a container running the image

+`microk8s kubectl expose deployment <deploymentName> --type=<> --port=<>` - creates a service that expose the deployment so it can be reached outside the cluster
+> ⓘ For `--type=` you can use `LoadBalancer` if your cluster use a LoadBalancer.
+If so it gets a external IP.
+Use `NodePort` to open a port on every node in the range of 30000–32767.
+Traffic will be forwarded from <WLS IP>:<NodePort> to the pods.

+`microk8s kubectl get deployments` - get all deployments

+`microk8s kubectl scale deployment hello-world-rest-api --replicas=3` - scale the replicaset to a desired number

+`microk8s kubectl get replicaset` - get all replicasets

+`microk8s kubectl set image deployment/<deploymentName> <deploymentName>=<imageName>` - change image of deployment

+### Pod Commands
+`microk8s kubectl get pods -o wide` - get all created pods

+`microk8s kubectl delete pods --field-selector status.phase!=Running` - delete all pods if there **not** running

+## Multipass Commands

+`multipass shell <node>` connect to node

+`multipass info <node>` get node information

+`multipass list` - list all nodes